rubabzs/rubabzs.github.io/_pages/about.md

 ### News & Activity
 08/24: My paper has been accepted at the [Workshop on Quality in Databases (QDB)](https://hpi.de/naumann/projects/conferences-and-workshops-hosted/qdb-2024.html) at VLDB 2024.
 Read it [here](https://rubabzs.github.io/files/qdb.pdf) or watch my talk [here](https://youtu.be/9d1LQcwBwgY).

 07/24: My paper has been accepted at the [Workshop on Big Data Visual Exploration and Analytics (BigVis)](https://bigvis.imsi.athenarc.gr/bigvis2024/index.html) at VLDB 2024.
+Read it [here](https://rubabzs.github.io/files/vizard.pdf) or watch my talk [here](https://youtu.be/GvphIVJlKgM?si=hvIS6ZFV6djdN5dZ).

 04/24: Honored to have been selected to serve on the alumni board of the Department of Computer Science at LUMS!